 framework being developed by the Network for Greening the Financial System (NGFS), which works on financial regulatory

 |Frequency of typhoons

 ||approx. -30% to +30%

 ||approx. +10% to +50%

-P&C insurance policies and reinsurance policies are mostly short-term contracts, and the risk of higher-than-expected claim payments can be controlled by revising underwriting conditions and reinsurance policies based on trends in the occurrence of extreme weather events.
-We also strive to ensure resilience to physical risks through a multifaceted approach that includes decentralizing functions globally, quantitative modeling based on short- and medium-term climate forecasts, and identifying and assessing material risks using long-term scenario analysis.
+P&C insurance and reinsurance policies are mainly short-term contracts, and by reviewing underwriting conditions and reinsurance policies in light of trends in the occurrence of increasingly severe weather events, we can limit the risk of higher-than-anticipated claims payments.
+In addition, we ensure resilience to physical risks through a multifaceted approach that includes global geographic diversification, quantification based on short- and medium-term climate forecasts, and identification and assessment of major risks through long-term scenario analysis.

 - Policy Risk:

 Figures calculated for each level of Scope 1, 2, and 3 for the cost required to achieve the GHG reduction targets.

 Figures calculated for the potential business opportunities created by environment-related technologies owned by companies against the backdrop of the transition to a low-carbon economy.

 b.
 Implied Temperature Rise (ITR)